raphaelpthibeault/rds/README.md

 Dynamic Strings
 ===

 RDS is a library for dynamic strings.
-It implements dynamic strings that are more efficient than the traditional varieties that use a structure and also maintain compatibility with regular C strings.
+It implements dynamic strings that are more efficient than the traditional varieties that use a structure, and also maintains compatibility with regular C strings.
 RDS achieves this with a metadata prefix, aka header.
 The header contains the smallest possible metadata that can accommodate the size of the C string.

 An rds has the following format: